 2.1 Describe the experiences, capacities and resources of participant partners

 The project partners are all oriented towards the issues of urban poverty and the relation between the built environment and the quality of life for the citizens living in informal settlements or slums.
-As a team, we have broad experience in mobilisation and organisation of slum dweller, providing technical solutions and buildings, including sanitation, into slums and working with building design, urban planning and -legislation and public authority partnerships.
+As a team, we have broad experience in mobilisation and organisation of slum dweller, providing technical solutions and buildings, including sanitation, into slums and working with building design, urban planning and legislation and public authority partnerships.

 Architects Without Borders (AWB) have solid experience in community and user involvement from past and ongoing projects.
 This includes our current land rights project in Mozambique where we work with slum dwellers and community organisations in an effort to formalize land ownership and address resident´s needs for secure tenure.
 AWB has 10+ years of experience in mobilising communities around buildings of high quality in developing countries.
 Our work includes capacity building and skill upgrading at various levels, both organisational and among the builders and craftsmen active in our projects.
 Additionally, we can draw on our large network in Architecture Sans Frontières International, with members in 30+ countries.